What is Data Masking?

 - The obfuscated data may be required to be consistent across multiple databases within an organization when the databases each contain the specific data element being masked.

 Data Masking Techniques

 The following techniques may be used for masking (obfuscating) data:

-- Substitution.
-It is one the most popular and effective method for data masking.
+- Substitution is one of the most popular and effective method for data masking.
 When applying this method real data is substituted with fake but still authentic-looking data.
 The substitution method is usually applied to phone numbers, zip codes, credit card numbers, Social Security and Medicare numbers, etс.
-When applying substitution to names, real life names can be randomly substituted from a supplied or customized lookup file.
+When applying substitution to names, real-life names can be randomly substituted from a supplied or customized lookup file.

 - Shuffling is another very popular way of masking data.
 It is very similar to the substitution method mentioned above with the only exception that the substitution set needed for substitution is taken from the same column of data that is being masked.
 To put it simply, the data is randomly shuffled within the column.

-- Encryption is one of the most complex method of data obfuscation.
+- Encryption is one of the most complex methods of data obfuscation.
 A special encryption mechanism requires using a “key” to view data based on user rights and privileges.

-Static and dynamic data masking are included in DataSunrise Database Security Suite, so you can choose the most suitable solution for your company.
+Static data masking, dynamic data masking, and sensitive data discovery tools are included in DataSunrise Database Security Suite, so you can choose the most suitable solution for your company.
 But this is guaranteed, your data will be totally masked!